20100917 Poland 0177 300x200 Wieliczka Salt Mine, Poland

 Nativity Scene in St. Kinga's Chapel

 The salt chapels are filled with religious icons and figures, such as the pope.
 There are carvings of biblical scenes from the nativity to the last supper.
-There is even a full-sized cathedral, complete with salt-crystal chandeliers, which can be rented for your very own underground wedding.
+There is even a full-sized cathedral, complete with salt crystal chandeliers, which you can rent for your very own underground wedding.

 St. Kinga's Chapel was started in 1896 and finished in the 1920s.